-Add a feedback section to your online space, or share an email people can use to communicate what they’re hearing from God.
+Add a feedback section to your online space, or share an email address that people can use to communicate what they’re hearing from God.

 Share any appropriate feedback you receive with those taking part.
-Sending a midweek, ‘thank you for praying’ and ‘this is what we are seeing’ update is encouraging.
+Sending a midweek, ‘thank you for praying’ and ‘this is what we are seeing’ update can be encouraging.

-Also consider a round up email at the end celebrating the fact you’ve reached your goal together, and inviting people to share their thoughts.
+Also consider a round-up email at the end celebrating the fact you’ve reached your goal together, and inviting people to share their reflections.